Previous

 Join us to learn how to photograph a t-shirt with a ghost mannequin effect for authentic, true-to-life images that maintain focus strongly on the product.

-In this post, we’ll help you learn how to photograph a t-shirt on a ghost mannequin.
+See how to photograph a t-shirt with PhotoRobot and a premium ghost mannequin to achieve 3D and "full-bodied" product photos.
 T-shirts are often a staple product in any fashion retail.
 However, getting the best photographs of t-shirts requires some special techniques with lighting setups, cameras, and post production.

 With flat lay product photography, shirts tend to lose their appeal.
 Results come out looking a little flat and often out of proportion.
 The ghost mannequin effect, on the other hand, provides a way to remove the model or mannequin in post production.